chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/4_FUNDAMENTALS OF ELECTRICAL ENGINEERING/bing/Balanced/text/notes_cs_1_4_FUNDAMENTALS OF ELECTRICAL ENGINEERING_bing_Balanced_text_.md

-# The topic is

-- A topic is a subject or a theme that is discussed or written about.
-- A topic can be broad or narrow, depending on the scope and purpose of the discussion or writing.
-- A topic can be chosen by the writer or speaker, or assigned by a teacher or an editor.
-- A topic can be expressed as a word, a phrase, a question, or a statement.
-- A topic can be related to various fields of study, such as science, history, literature, art, etc.
-- A topic can be informative, persuasive, argumentative, descriptive, narrative, or analytical, depending on the type and goal of the communication.
-- A topic can be supported by evidence, examples, facts, opinions, or arguments, depending on the genre and audience of the communication.
-- A topic can be organized in different ways, such as chronological, spatial, cause and effect, problem and solution, compare and contrast, etc., depending on the structure and logic of the communication.

 # FUNDAMENTALS OF ELECTRICAL ENGINEERING

 - Electrical engineering is the branch of engineering that deals with the study, design, and application of electrical and electronic systems, devices, and circuits.